vanedo/FoodWasteTracker/README.md

 # FoodWasteTracker
-Food Waste Tracker - UN SDG Project
+Food Waste Tracker - UN SDG Project \
+The food waste tracker is a website for the community to track food waste, find food storage information and upcycling tips.
+You can contribute your food waste data and join our mission to reduce food waste today!

 ## Information
 * Language: Python 3.8